 There are a lot of things wrong with the video of course.
 Professional astronomers, like Phil Plait on his (Bad Astronomy website), point out that the scales are all wrong.
 Of course, they are.
 If they were correct you could never see the planets as they revolved around the Sun.
 Then there are the tails.
 Of course, the Sun and the planets do not have tails as they move.
 These are only necessary for the video to show the paths of the Sun and planets.
 Without them, against the black background they would simply look like dots moving back and forth across the screen.
 Phil also says that it's not a vortex - of course, Phil we all understand that.
 It's called poetic license.
 He also goes on about the idea that the planets do not trail behind the sun as the video seems to suggest.
 I looked hard at the video and do not see that.
 What I actually see is a difficult animation of what may *look* like the planets trailing behind the Sun.

 It's like complaining that Van Gogh's 'Starry Night' can't be right because stars don't have tails.

 The point that Phil also makes is the graphics are not only wrong but dramatically wrong.
 I think Phil is wrong.
-It's true that the video is not accurate and also true that it goes way too far trying to make the case that its a "Vortex".
+It's true that the video is not accurate and also true that it goes way too far trying to make the case for a "Vortex".
 What Phil misses is that the video allows you to think about the planets, the sun, the solar system and our path around the Milky Way in a completely different way.
 This is a good thing and it's important that science and scientists can adapt themselves to different viewpoints.
 I think the world of Phil and his website, but in this case he overstates his point.
 I am afraid that Phil is looking at the intersection of art and science and cannot separate them.

 I hope you have enjoyed this change in viewpoint and that you now may have a different opinion about what we all agree to be true.